-The trend-driven nature of restaurants means that restaurateurs are often forced to look up from their long to-do lists and keep a pulse on what’s happening in the industry.
+The trend-driven nature of restaurants means that restaurateurs are often forced to look up from their restaurant POS and keep a pulse on what’s happening in the industry.
 With the global pandemic that is currently hitting small businesses hardest, and restaurants and bars in particular, it’s more important than ever to keep up with the restaurant industry trends customers are looking for.

 2020 Restaurant Industry Trends